Julius Mkhwanazi: Suspension

 On 11 November 2025, the City of Ekurhuleni announced that it had suspended Mkhwanazi pending disciplinary action and further investigation.
 The city manager emphasized that the suspension was an administrative measure and did not constitute a finding of guilt.

 The allegations and subsequent suspension have drawn national attention to issues of corruption, inadequate oversight, and alleged criminal infiltration within South African municipal police departments.

+Arrests

+On 18 April 2026, Julius Mkhwanazi was arrested following his testimony at the Madlanga Commission of Inquiry in previous days.
+He faces charges of fraud, corruption, and defeating the ends of justice.
+20 April 2026, Mkhwananzi was granted bail of R30 000 by the Boksburg Magistrates Court.

+On 08 July 2026, Mkhwanazi was arrested again, this time alongside suspended Ekurhuleni legal risk services head Kemi Behari, former Ekurhuleni city manager Imogen Mashazi, and Ekurhuleni head of human resources Linda Gxasheka.
+The four appeared at the Germiston Magistrate Court the following day for their alleged fraud and corruption activities revealed at the Madlanga Commission.

+Emmanuel Mbense murder

+On 05 August 2026 Mkhwanazi was arrested with businessman Cobus Janse van Rensburg, a former EMPD official Adrian Norman Mackenzie, and former SAPS officers Bhekokwakhe Sibande, a well as Keisha-Leigh Stols for the murder of Emmanuel Mbense who was killed in 2022 and his body dumped in a dam in Brakpan.

 Personal life

-Julius Mkhwanazi is married to Esethu Mkhwanzi and they have three children.
+Julius Mkhwanazi is married to Esethu Mkhwanazi and they have three children.